vottri/CICD-pipeline-with-Jenkins/README.md

-## Install Jenkins and get started with pipelines.
+## Install Jenkins and get started with Jenkins pipelines.

 [1.
 Windows]